piral-samples/piral-distributed-layout/README.md

 ## More Information

-The [Piral documentation page](https://docs.piral.io/guidelines/tutorials/23-monorepo) has a tutorial on this.
+The [Piral documentation page](https://docs.piral.io/guidelines/tutorials/23-monorepo) has a tutorial on monorepos.
 Make sure to follow and understand the tutorial before going deep into this sample.

+For layouting in general we recommend reading [the tutorial on it](https://docs.piral.io/guidelines/tutorials/06-piral-layout).

 ## License